solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - postgres - A default database you can connect to once your server is created.
 - azure_maintenance - This database is used to separate the processes that provide the managed service from user actions.
 You do not have access to this database.

+### Row-Level Security

+Row level security (RLS) is a PostgreSQL security feature that allows database administrators to define policies to control how specific rows of data display and operate for one or more roles.
+Row level security is an additional filter you can apply to a PostgreSQL database table.

+In PostgreSQL it is possible for a user to be assigned the `BYPASSRLS` attribute by another `superuser`.
+With this permission, a user can bypass RLS for all tables in Postgres, as is `superuser`.
+That permission cannot be assigned in Azure Database for PostgreSQL - Flexible Server, since administrator role has no superuser privileges, as common in cloud based PaaS PostgreSQL service.